lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 Realtime Rendering  15.md

 ## Inner color

 To create a ink effect, we also need to mix color.
-I decided to recaculate the UV for inner vertices using `cos` and `sin` combined with a ramp texture.
+I decided to recalculate the UV for inner vertices using `cos` and `sin` combined with a ramp texture.

-The ramp texture is just a black and white picture randonmly created via photoshop brush.
+The ramp texture is just a black and white picture randomly created via photoshop brush.

 ![](https://i.loli.net/2019/05/06/5ccfba68a9901.jpg)